silentzco/eileen200/content/collections/articles/help-from-your-village-in-cognitive-health.md

     content:
       -
         type: text
-        text: "\_"
+        text: "\_Here at Prestige Senior Living at Mira Loma, we have resources available to help you and your loved one through the journey of cognitive decline, and our team is here to be part of your village."
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Here at Prestige Senior Living at Mira Loma, we have resources available to help you and your loved one through the journey of cognitive decline, and our team is here to be part of your village.'
+        text: "\_At our website, you can download a free guide that covers a wide variety of topics related to cognitive health, including information about the different stages of memory loss, advice for those living with cognitive decline and their caregivers, tips on tending to mental health, cognitive assessments, memory games and much more.\_"
   -
     type: paragraph
     content:
       -
         type: text
-        text: "\_"
+        text: "\_To download our free guide to cognitive health, visit prestigecanhelp.com."
   -
     type: paragraph
-    content:
-      -
-        type: text
-        text: "At our website, you can download a free guide that covers a wide variety of topics related to cognitive health, including information about the different stages of memory loss, advice for those living with cognitive decline and their caregivers, tips on tending to mental health, cognitive assessments, memory games and much more.\_"
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: "\_"
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'To download our free guide to cognitive health, visit prestigecanhelp.com.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: "\_"
   -
     type: paragraph
     content: